meteoritenhagel/fractional-pde/README.md

 * Templatized solving routines allowing to choose the precision of the floating point numbers used between `float` or `double`.
-* Custom data types for scalars, arrays and matrices allowing to be allocated and transferred from the CPU's to GPU's memory and vice versa.
+* Custom data types for scalars, arrays and matrices allowing to be allocated and transferred from the Cpu's to Gpu's memory and vice versa.
 They are contained in the folder `src/devicedata`.
 * Additional data types for arrays and matrices supporting efficient linear algebra operations.
 The data types are contained in the folder `srd/algebraiccontainers`.
-* These linear algebra operations are accelerated using an adapter generalizing BLAS/LAPACK, cuBLAS/cuSOLVER, and MAGMA, for calculation on the CPU or GPU.
+* These linear algebra operations are accelerated using an adapter generalizing BLAS/LAPACK, cuBLAS/cuSOLVER, and MAGMA, for calculation on the Cpu or Gpu.
 This adapter is contained in the folder `src/processingunit`.

 The contents of the folders `src/devicedata`, `src/processingunit` and